input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/contest_delegation.md

     references are invalid.
     This is to prevent a Representative changing their nomination invalidating a delegation with multiple representatives.
-* The payload MUST be nil.
+* The payload MAY be nil, or if present, MUST conform to the JSON schema defined in the [Payload](#payload) section.

-A Representative *MUST* Delegate to their latest Nomination for a Category, otherwise their Nomination is invalid.
+A Representative *MUST* Delegate to their latest Nomination for a Contest, otherwise their Nomination is invalid.

 This is because Delegation points to a *SPECIFIC* Nomination, and it